xjackk/TwitchTVExpose/README.md

 <h4>See It Live!
 [Live Site on Cloud9!](https://c9.io/xjackk/twitchtvexpose/workspace/index.htm)</h4>

-#To Login !

-Gain authorization with your Twitch TV account by logging in via the button.

 <h3>Using Coffeescript</h3>

 Using Coffeescript has saved me writing much code as it compiles into JS.
 The Coffeescript syntax is a bit Python/Ruby esque, therefore attracting more and more attention recently.